 Niño Jesús Children’s University Hospital

-Niño Jesus Children’s University Hospital is considered the birthplace of pediatrics in Spain.
-This pediatric healthcare center has been a national reference from its foundation in 1877.
-Scientific and research work, endorsed by the prestige of the professionals who perform the best clinical practice, has been strengthened over the past two years with the launch of the Foundation for Biomedical Research of the Niño Jesús Children’s University Hospital.
+The University Children´s Hospital Niño Jesús, birthplace of the pediatric specialty in Spain, is a pediatric health center of reference at the national level from its foundation in 1877.
+Scientific and researching work, endorsed by the prestige of the professionals who perform the best clinical practice, has been strengthened in the last two years thanks to the launching of the Foundation for Biomedical Research of the University Children´s Hospital Niño Jesús for the Biomedical Research.

 Reina Sofía University Hospital

 Reina Sofia University Hospital has 8 healthcare centers, 42 clinical management units and over 5.000 healthcare professionals globally.
 The hospital is involved in a vast number of research projects.
 Biomedical research is carried out in collaboration with Cordoba’s Maimonides Institute for Biomedical Research (IMIBIC).

 The Clara Campal Integral Oncology Centre (HM CIOCC), which belongs to HM Sanchinarro University Hospital brings a new concept of cancer treatment which is unique in Spain and is considered an international benchmark through its multidisciplinary, comprehensive and personalized medical assistance.
 The center enjoys the use of the most advanced technology of diagnostic imaging, with 64 slices scan, 3T closed MRI, top notch ‘open’ MRI, intraoperative resonance, Da Vinci chirurgic system of robotic assistance, PET-CT, nuclear medicine and prone table mammography, providing maximal accuracy in the definition of all types of tumors.